Chart Color Schemes

 AreaSearch assessment of residential development activity positions Doncaster East - South among the top 25% of areas assessed nationwide

-Doncaster East - South has recorded approximately 130 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25654 homes were approved, with a further 44 approved in FY26 as of now.
-On average, each dwelling constructed over these five years accommodates around 1.4 new residents per year.
+Doncaster East - South has recorded approximately 130 residential properties granted approval per year.
+Over the past five financial years, from FY21 to FY25654 homes were approved, with a further 53 approved in FY26 so far.
+Each year, an average of 1.4 new residents are associated with each dwelling constructed during these five years.

-This balance between supply and demand has maintained stable market conditions.
-The average construction value for new properties is $494,000, indicating a focus on the premium market with high-end developments.
-In FY26, commercial approvals totaling $6.7 million have been registered, suggesting limited commercial development emphasis compared to residential.
-Compared to Greater Melbourne's averages, Doncaster East - South has shown slightly more development activity over the past five years, with 40.0% higher approvals per person.
-This has provided good buyer choice while supporting existing property values.
+This indicates a balanced supply and demand scenario, maintaining stable market conditions.
+The average construction value for new properties is $494,000, suggesting developers focus on the premium market with high-end developments.
+In FY26, $6.7 million in commercial approvals have been registered, indicating limited commercial development activity compared to residential.
+Compared to Greater Melbourne's averages, Doncaster East - South has seen 40.0% more development per person over the past five years, providing good buyer choice while supporting existing property values.
+Recent construction comprises 25.0% detached dwellings and 75.0% medium to high-density housing, marking a shift from the current housing pattern of 49.0% houses.

 Frequently Asked Questions - Development